How the SmallCapData Screener Works

 The exact weighting, thresholds, and indicator combinations are proprietary and are periodically refined based on backtesting results.

-The dimension scores are blended into a single composite score (0–100) using a proprietary weighting model.
+The dimensions are blended using a proprietary weighting model.
 Tickers are ranked and only those above an internal threshold are included in the output.

 Step 4: Reference Levels